Savory German Hamburger Recipe – Oma's Buletten (Frikadellen) Rezept

 2. Heat 1 tablespoon (14 grams) of the butter in a large frying pan and sauté the onions for several minutes over medium-high heat until they’re translucent.
 Stir in the parsley and set aside.

 4. Squeeze the liquid from the sliced roll and crumble it into the meat mixture.
-Add the sautéed onions and parsley mixture.

-7. In a large skillet, melt the remaining butter and cook patties on each side for about 2 minutes.
+7. In a large skillet, melt the remaining butter and brown the patties on each side for about 2 minutes.
 Reduce the heat, cover, and continue frying for about 8 minutes, turning them occasionally.
 Remove the lid at the end to evaporate the liquid.
 The internal temperature should be 160°F (70°C).

 8. Serve.